-We asked Business Development Manager at Absolute Real Estate, Michelle Kathopoulis for an answer to this question:
+We asked Business Development Manager at Absolute Real Estate, Michelle Kathopoulis, to explain how rent in advance works.

 “Agents are regularly asked the question: ‘What about my two weeks in advance?’
-This question is usually asked about two weeks prior to tenants vacating,” Michelle said.
+This question is usually asked about two weeks before tenants vacate,” Michelle said.

-She said there is a common misconception in the rental market that tenants don’t pay their rent two weeks prior to moving out.
+She said there is a common misconception in the rental market that tenants don’t pay their rent two weeks before moving out.

 “At the beginning of the tenancy, tenants pay their bond and two weeks rent.
 The two weeks rent amount pays rent for the fortnightly period,” she said.

 “Two weeks later, rent is due again.
 That next rental payment pays rent for the next fortnight and so on.”

 Let’s say the lease starts on January 1.
 On this date, the tenant has paid their bond (equivalent to 4 weeks rent) and two weeks rent in advance.
 The rent is paid for from January 1 to January 13 inclusive, i.e. 14 days.

 On January 14: the next two weeks rent is due.
 The rent is paid from January 14 – January 27.
 On January 28, rent is due again, and the tenancy continues as such.

 Michelle said that if the rent continues to be paid regularly and each fortnight, the final rental payment is due and payable two weeks before the lease end date.